-We continue to work on behalf of Calgarians.
-We are collaborating with organizations including the Calgary Chamber, Tourism Calgary and Business Council of Alberta to work with all orders of government on their economic recovery and resiliency.
+We are committed to safely reopening our economy and progressing towards long-term recovery while also reducing the risk of COVID-19.
+Our office is closed and all staff are working from home, but we continue to work on behalf of Calgarians.
+We are collaborating with organizations including the Calgary Chamber, Tourism Calgary and Business Council of Alberta to work with all orders of government towards economic recovery and resiliency.

 Browse resources and advice from our valued Team Calgary partners, government, and other organizations to help your business navigate during COVID-19: